CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 `String -> Double`.
 Not only because it constrains the input and output types, but also makes a good faith effort to describe what the function is doing in a very "TL;DR" manner.

 So what is the least descriptive type signature ever?

-Well, given that Haskell is a general purpose programming language, and than Turing Completeness makes it such that anything that is computable should be expressible it stands to reason that the type signature of our `main` method is about the most useless type signature ever, since _any program at all_ can satisfy it.
+Well, given that Haskell is a general purpose programming language, and than Turing Completeness makes it such that anything that is computable should be expressible, it stands to reason that the type signature of our `main` method is about the most useless type signature ever, since _any program at all_ can satisfy it.
 So what is that type signature?

 ```haskell
 IO ()
 ```

 Any program at all can inhabit that type.
-Which means without scrutinizing its contents we have no idea what it does.
+This means without scrutinizing its contents we have no idea what it does.
 And while `()` is a somewhat worthless return type since it only has one inhabitant, it's not the scariest part of this type signature.
-The structurally similar `Identity ()` is a lot clearer about what it can or more importantly _can't_ do.
+The structurally similar `Identity ()` is a lot clearer about what it can, or more importantly _can't_, do.

 So why is `IO` so scary?
 Because it's more or less like giving root to someone.
 Once given control, it can do whatever it wants before giving control back to the caller.